ziliolu/42_minishell/TESTS.md

 - [x] `export VAR="Hello, World!"` # Export a variable with spaces
 - [x] `export $VAR=value` # Invalid syntax (starting with $)
 - [x] `export $VAR` # Invalid syntax (starting with $)
-- [ ] `export -p` # Display all exported variables in a format that can be reused as input

 ### unset